SEAF-CS/csiem-science/README.md

 <!-- badges: end -->

-The goal of CDM-manual is to provide an easily editable "living manual" that describes the set-up and results of the Coorong Dynamics Model (CDM).
+The goal of CSIEM-manual is to provide an easily editable "living manual" that describes the set-up and results of the The Cockburn Sound Integrated Ecosystem Model (CSIEM).

 ## Contributing